mleonardallen/CarND-Path-Planning-Project/README.md

  - Taking the simulation cycle into account (20 ms between each waypoint), I use kinematics equations for distance including velocity and acceleration.
 By incorporating these into the equation, I can ensure the car does not exceed acceleration between any given waypoints.

-#### The map of the highway is in data/highway_map.txt
-Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.

-The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

 ## Basic Build Instructions

 1. Clone this repo.